-In a case just now reaching the Colorado Supreme Court, a man with a valid medical marijuana card who says he smoked before bed to relieve the effects of paralysis may soon find out whether his employer was in the right to fire him for violating a drug-free workplace policy.
-The effects of this case could spread to other states and potentially to the federal government, whose continued criminalization of marijuana seems to be at increasing odds with science and public opinion.
+In Colorado Supreme Court, a man with a valid medical marijuana card who says he smoked before bed to relieve the effects of paralysis may soon find out whether his employer was in the right to fire him for violating a drug-free workplace policy.
+The effects of this case could spread to other states and potentially to the federal government, the whose continued criminalization of marijuana seems to be at increasing odds with science and public opinion.

 - Certified medical marijuana users will now be protected from workplace discrimination based on disability.